Depictions of the sacrifice of Iphigenia

 Iphigenia was the daughter of Agamemnon and Clytemnestra.
 According to the story, Agamemnon committed a mistake and had to sacrifice Iphigenia to Artemis to appease her.
 There are different versions of the story.
 According to one side of the story, before Agamemnon could sacrifice her, Artemis saved her and replaced her with a deer on the altar.
 In the other version, Agamemnon actually went through with the sacrifice.
 The different versions aid in the different depictions of Iphigenia.

 The sacrifice of Iphigenia is immortalized on many different mediums.
 Vases are a common base for the story, but there are mosaics, paintings, and written works from every era illustrating the myth of Iphigenia.
 The most common scene depicted in the different visual media of Iphigenia is when she about to be offered up to Artemis on the altar.

-Descriptions of the sacrifice by Pausanias
+Lost artworks described in Ancient literature

+Pausanias

 Pausanias was a traveler who wrote the Description of Greece which depicted his accounts of what he has seen on mainland Greece.
 He recorded a few depictions of the death of Iphigenia.
 He mentions that the temple of Artemis was where the sacrifice was to take place.
 He goes on to describe the temple of Artemis after its destruction.
 Pausanias then gives an example of an artistic depiction of Iphigenia that was found in Catalonia.
 In the mosaic, Iphigenia is being led to the altar and it is seen that Artemis is in the back waiting and holding a deer to replace Iphigenia with.

+Pliny the Elder

+Pliny the Elder was a Roman scholar who wrote about the great artists of Classical Antiquity in his encyclopedic work The Natural History.
+He describes a few paintings of Iphigenia which were famous in his era.

+The Sacrifice of Iphigenia, by the painter Timanthes of the 4th century BC, was well-known for depicting her father Agamemnon veiling himself in grief.
+A fresco from Pompeii is believed to be a loose adaptation of this painting.